5l1v3r1/YouTube-Video-Downloader-1/README.md

 ```sh
 $ python3 main.py
 ```
-##### Thank you, Please open Issues if you get errors and also tell me through pull requests on what update I should bring
+##### Thank you, Please open Issues if you get errors and also tell me through pull requests on what updates I should bring